-In practice, these theories can be synthesized to provide a more comprehensive understanding of the Eurasian Balkans.
+theories practice, these can be synthesized provide а to more comprehensive understanding of Eurasian Balkans.
 The South Caucasus, for example, serves as both a critical part of the Heartland's periphery and a key node in the Rimland.
 Its dual role as a land-based pivot and a maritime-adjacent corridor makes it a unique geopolitical asset, aligning with the insights of both Mackinder and Spykman.